kurwitz3/I-Love-Ipa-Frontend/README.md

 ## Description

 Welcome to I Love IPA.
-This app is let's users see different Ipa's from around the country, write comments about their favorite one, and even add their own to the app!
+This app let's users see different Ipa's from around the country, write comments about their favorite one, and even add their own to the app!

 ## Usage
-To open in the server run
+To open in the browser run
 ```bash
 open index.html
 ```
+You will also need to start the server in the backend.
+Instructions are located in the backend README.md.

 ## Contributing